Globus Maritime (NASDAQ:GLBS) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Globus Maritime (NASDAQ:GLBS – Free Report) in a report issued on Friday.
-The firm issued a hold rating on the shipping company’s stock.
+Research analysts at StockNews.com began coverage on shares of Globus Maritime (NASDAQ:GLBS – Get Free Report) in a report released on Saturday.
+The brokerage set a “hold” rating on the shipping company’s stock.

 Globus Maritime Price Performance

-Globus Maritime (NASDAQ:GLBS – Get Free Report) last announced its quarterly earnings results on Friday, March 15th.
-The shipping company reported $0.02 earnings per share (EPS) for the quarter.
-Globus Maritime had a return on equity of 3.03% and a net margin of 16.90%.
-The business had revenue of $7.11 million during the quarter.
+Globus Maritime (NASDAQ:GLBS – Get Free Report) last announced its quarterly earnings data on Friday, March 15th.
+The shipping company reported $0.02 EPS for the quarter.
+Globus Maritime had a net margin of 16.90% and a return on equity of 3.03%.
+The firm had revenue of $7.11 million for the quarter.

 Globus Maritime Limited, an integrated dry bulk shipping company, provides marine transportation services worldwide.
 It owns, operates, and manages a fleet of dry bulk vessels that transport iron ore, coal, grain, steel products, cement, alumina, and other dry bulk cargoes.
 As of December 31, 2023, the company's fleet include six and nine vessels with a total carrying capacity of 453,745 deadweight tonnage and 626,257 deadweight tonnage.